The Brain Tumour Foundation of Canada believe that those affected by brain tumours should never go through life alone. Your vehicle donation can help!

 - A brain tumour is a growth of abnormal cells that are either within or around the structure of the brain.

 - The most common type of primary malignant brain tumour is glioblastoma.
-Moreover, average survival, even with aggressive treatment, is less than one year.
+Moreover, average survival, even with treatment, is less than one year.

 - Metastatic brain tumours occur at some point in 20-40% of people with cancer.
 The incidence of metastatic brain tumours is increasing as cancer patients live longer.